Erling Christophersen

 Erling Christophersen (April 17, 1898 – November 9, 1994) was a Norwegian botanist, geographer and diplomat.
-He participated in and led several notable scientific expeditions in the 20th century, including the fifth Tanager Expedition (1924) to Nihoa and Necker Island and the Norwegian Scientific Expedition to Tristan da Cunha (1937–1938).
+He participated in and led several notable scientific expeditions in the 20th century, including the fifth Tanager Expedition (1924) to Nīhoa and Necker Island and the Norwegian Scientific Expedition to Tristan da Cunha (1937–1938).

 Early life

 Christophersen was born in Christiania, Norway (now known as Oslo) in 1898.
-He attended the University of Christiania from 1918–1921, and received his Ph.D from Yale University in 1924.
+He attended the University of Christiania from 1918 to 1921, and received his Ph.D. from Yale University in 1924.
 Christophersen's dissertation, "Soil reaction and plant distribution in the Sylene National Park, Norway", focused on the art and science of applied forest ecology, or silviculture, of alpine plants in Norway.